eirikdahlen/TDT4290_Aqueous/README.md

 ## Running the project without the simulator

-The simulator we used in the GIF above were provided by SINTEF Ocean and it not publically avaliable.
-It is it however possible to try this GUI with a mockup we provided.
+The simulator we used in the animation above was provided by SINTEF Ocean, and is not publically available.
+It is it, however, possible to try this GUI with a mockup we provided.

-1. Go go `View -> Show IMC-ROV Mockup -> Click "Start Server"` _This starts the ROV server and it now waits for a connection.
+1. Go to `View -> Show IMC-ROV Mockup -> Click "Start Server"` _This starts the ROV server, and it now waits for a connection.
 It should now display "Server is running..."_
 2. Make sure that the message protocol is set to `IMC`.
 This can be done by going to `File -> Settings -> Change protocol to IMC (not OLD)`.
 3. Click `Rov -> Connect to TCP`.

-You should now see values in the bottom of the mockup window.
-If you activate the video window you should also be able to send values by using the keyboard mappings (which can be shown by `Control -> Show keyboard controls`).
+You should now see values at the bottom of the mockup window.
+If you activate the video window, you should also be able to send values by using the keyboard mappings (which can be shown by `Control -> Show keyboard controls`).

 ## Contributing